-• Provides habitat for Threatened or Endangered (T/E) species on either a state or federal list.
+Provides habitat for Threatened or Endangered (T/E) species on either a state or federal list.
 This includes both plants and animals.
-For the latest information on T/E species you will have to access the U.S. Fish and Wildlife Service and Washington Department of Fish and Wildlife (WDFW) links below, or contact the local WDFW biologist.
-These links were active as of May 2014.
+For the latest information on T/E species you will have to access the U.S. Fish and Wildlife Service (USFWS), National Oceanic and Atmospheric Administration (NOAA) Fisheries, and Washington Department of Fish and Wildlife (WDFW) links below, or contact the regional WDFW biologist.84 These links were active as of May 2023.